 Mr. Scott B. Bonham, B.Sc., M.B.A. is a Co-Founder of Intentional Capital LLC, a real estate asset management company, a former co-founder of GGV Capital, a venture capital firm and former Vice President, Capital Group Companies.
-Mr. Bonham holds an M.B.A. from Harvard Graduate School of Business and a B.Sc.(Honours) in electrical engineering from Queen's University.
+Mr. Bonham holds an M.B.A. from Harvard Graduate School of Business and a B.Sc.
+(Honours) in electrical engineering from Queen's University.

-Mr. Clark is a Fellow Chartered Accountant and a Fellow Chartered Professional Accountant, and the former Chief Executive Officer and senior partner of PricewaterhouseCoopers LLP in Canada.
+Mr. Christie J.B.
+Clark, C.M., M.B.A. is a Fellow Chartered Accountant and a Fellow Chartered Professional Accountant, and the former Chief Executive Officer and senior partner of PricewaterhouseCoopers LLP in Canada.
 He also held various senior management positions at PricewaterhouseCoopers LLP.
-He has a Bachelor of Commerce degree from Queen's University and a Masters of Business Administration from the University of Toronto.
+He has a Bachelor of Commerce degree from Queen's University and an M.B.A. from the University of Toronto.